Setup

 42Gears SureMDM

 This videos walks through the process of setting up Identity Guardian using SureMDM by 42Gears, specifically for personally assigned devices.
-It provides a guide to deploy the Identity Guardian APK file, automatically launch the app, and create a policy to configure the desired settings for enrollment and authentication on personally assigned devices.
+It covers:

 Note: For shared devices, create two separate configuration profiles according to the selected Application Mode under the Usage Mode section: